nedix/webdav-nfs-container/README.md

 ### Mount as a local directory

-These commands mount the webdav directory to a local directory named `webdav-nfs`.
+This example mounts the webdav directory to a local directory named `webdav-nfs`.

 #### 1. Start the server